Because of the words and actions of 45 and members of his administration I’m hearing more and more people pray for his removal.

 1 Timothy 2:1-2 (NLT)1 I urge you, first of all, to pray for all people.
 Ask God to help them; intercede on their behalf, and give thanks for them.2 Pray this way for kings and all who are in authority so that we can live peaceful and quiet lives marked by godliness and dignity.

-The instructions to submit and pray for authorities and leaders are applicable only while they are in these positions.
-What I have learned through prayer, research, and scripture is that we are also to pray for the removal of leaders and authorities who working against God’s will for His people.
+However we are not prohibited from praying for the removal of wicked leaders.
+I have learned through prayer, research, and scripture that we are also to pray for the removal of leaders and authorities who are working against God’s will for His people.

 Proverbs 25:5 The Message (MSG) Remove impurities from the silver and the silversmith can craft a fine chalice;Remove the wicked from leadership and authority will be credible and God-honoring.

-We as believers are accountable when we see evil and to speak out against it.
+We as believers are accountable when we see evil and we are to speak out against it.

 Proverbs 24:24-25 The Message (MSG) Whoever whitewashes the wicked gets a black mark in the history books,But whoever exposes the wicked will be thanked and rewarded.